-Based on our assessment of the COVID-19 impact, there are no significant impact in its financial position and performance as at and for the year ended 31 December 2021.
-Further, we concluded that significant changes are not required as of 31 December 2021 in its key accounting judgements and estimates from those applied in the last annual consolidated financial statements as of 31 December 2020.
+Based on our assessment of the COVID-19 impact, there are no significant impact in the financial position and performance as at and for the year ended 31 December 2022.
+Further, we concluded that significant changes are not required as of 31 December 2022 in its key accounting judgements and estimates from those applied in the last annual consolidated financial statements as of 31 December 2021.